maarten-pennings/ElektroClub2023/cost.md

 I forgot there are two eyes per kit so I ordered another 100.
 Two times €4.58 is €9.16.

+But then, I decided to switch to LEDs with yellow housing (instead of clear) so that the students do not confuse them with the clear red/blue one.
+So these clear LEDs will not be used...

 ![LED white 100×](cost-led-white-100.png)

 ![LED white 100× extra](cost-led-white-100extra.png)

-I decided to switch to LEDs with yellow housing (instead of clear) so that the students do not confuse them with the clear red/blue one.
-So these clear LEDs will not be used...